fashion glossary

 fast fashion

-Fast fashion is a term used to describe clothing that is produced quickly and inexpensively to meet the demand for the latest trends.
+Fast fashion is a term used to describe clothing produced quickly and inexpensively to meet the demand for the latest trends.
 Fast fashion is often criticized for its environmental impact and unethical labor practices.
 Read more here.

 Sustainable Fashion